 The fastest way to translate lots of files is through automated CAD translation, a type of batch processing; through this technique, hundreds or even thousands of files can be translated into the format of your choice at one time, saving you and your department valuable design and engineering time.
 This process has two key advantages:

-The files can all be queued up at one time by the user, eliminating the time-consuming process of using the mouse and keyboard to individually locate and open each file, and eliminating the process of saving each file to the desired format.
+- The files are can be queued up at one time by the user, eliminating the time-consuming task of using the mouse and keyboard to individually locate and open each file.

 How fast is fast?